Simple Arduino Projects for Kids

 This musical project lets you use your Piezo Buzzer to play a little melody, which you write into the Arduino’s programming.
 Want to change the song?
 Just update the code with the notes and lengths you want!

-More Arduino Projects
+More Arduino Projects for Kids

 Once you learn your way around this amazing DIY resource with our beginner’s Arduino kit, you can broaden your electronic horizons and check out other Arduino projects around the web.
 Or, come up with your own, and share it on our Thimble learning forums!